PLEASE NOTE – Currently, there is a waiting list for EFM Respite Care so call us at (800) 424-2246.

 How is a family’s EFMP enrollment verified?

-A family’s eligibility is verified through the Navy Family Accountability and Assessment System (NFAAS) through a list of EFMP enrolled families provided by the Navy Personnel Command (PERS 456) or by providing a current signed memorandum of enrollment from your EFMP Coordinator or EFMP Liaison confirming your child’s EFP enrollment, category and next update.
+A family’s eligibility is verified through the Navy Family Accountability and Assessment System (NFAAS) through a list of EFMP enrolled families provided by the Navy Personnel Command (PERS 456) or by providing an enrollment memo downloaded from NFAAS confirming your child’s EFMP enrollment, category and next update.

 What is included in Navy EFM Respite Care?